dsacl3-2022/dsacl3-2022.github.io/policy.md

 | <60      | 5.0           |   F   |

-Besides the graded coursework, the course includes introductory assignments.
+Besides the graded coursework, the course includes weekly introductory assignments.
 Although these are not graded, they are a core part of the class, completing them is required for passing the course.
+You are required to complete all the assignments.

 ## Attendance